paulgazz/kconfig_case_studies/.vagrant_resources/README.md

 # Setup

 The vast majority of the setup was performed automatically when the VM was setup.
-However, you do need to manually setup the correct version of python.

-Run the following commands to install python 3.7.0 and set it as the global default:

-`pyenv install 3.7.0`
-`pyenv global 3.7.0`

-You should now be ready to run the analysis tools.
-See the README.md in /vagrant/scripts/run_tools to learn how to do this.
+However, there are a couple of things that need to be done to finish setup.
+Please run

+`./further_setup.sh`

+to finish setting up the VM.
+Then, you can proceed to [/vagrant/scripts/run_tools](../scripts/run_tools) to run the analysis tools.